A guide to geospatial data analysis, visualisation & mapping

 The below picture illustrates the difference between vector and raster data:

-How does Geospatial Mapping work?
+How does geospatial mapping work?

-Geospatial Mapping consists of building spatial data visualisation layer by layer.
+Geospatial mapping consists of building spatial data visualisation layer by layer.
 An example topographic map is nothing more than the assembly of those.
 It includes layers of data, graphic layout, and cartographically correct design of a map in a specific order so that, in the end, they constitute one coherent model of space and its final view.

-Geospatial Mapping can be seen as a process with four stages:
+Geospatial mapping can be seen as a process with four stages:

-1. Data acquisition
+1. Geospatial data acquisition

-2. Data processing and input to databases
+2. Spatial data management processing and input to databases

-The collected data is processed to feed the relevant databases that store information about the raw geometry of objects without any graphic symbols.
+The collected geospatial data is processed to feed the relevant databases that store information about the raw geometry of objects without any graphic symbols.
 Data contained in such databases are then passed on to software programmes responsible for analytical functions.
 Based on them, we can further process these data and carry out spatial analyses.

 3. Creating a model and design